-While this may sound unreal for just a single internet platform, it’s a description of how powerful YouTube has quickly become.
-According to mobile video marketing statistics, YouTube having more than 1 billion of the total number of people using the internet means they have a third of all global internet users.
+While this may sound unreal for just a single internet platform, the latest YouTube stats only describe how powerful YouTube has quickly become.
+According to mobile video marketing statistics, YouTube having nearly 2 billion of the total number of people using the internet means they have a third of all global internet users.

 We can no longer ignore mobile marketing in our digital marketing strategy.
 If we want to get ahead of the game, we must optimize our websites and campaigns with these mobile marketing statistics in mind.
 The following include the key points derived from the article: